Automotive industry in the Philippines: Kia

 Kia Motors began its operation in the Philippines in May 1994 under management of the Columbian Autocar Corporation.
 It assembled the Kia Pride hatchback and sedans as part of the Car Development Program.
 It also assembled the Kia Ceres (and the later Kia Besta vans), and the Pregio.
 Since 2019, Kia Philippines has been managed by the Ayala Corporation.

 Mazda

-Mazda was introduced into the Philippines in 1993 by Columbian Autocar Corporation.
-It assembled the 7th and 8th generations of the Mazda 323 (In which both generations were sold alongside each other).
+Mazda was introduced into the Philippines during the 1970s by Francisco Motors Corporation and in 1993 by the Columbian Autocar Corporation.
+Francisco Motors manufactured the fourth generation B-series pickups and the E-2000 vans until the late 1990s.
+Under Columbian Autocar, it assembled the 7th and 8th generations of the Mazda 323 (In which both generations were sold alongside each other).
 In the 2000s, the Mazda3 and the Mazda Tribute were assembled at Ford's Santa Rosa plant under a partnership with Ford Motor Company.
 Bermaz Auto Philippines is the current importer and distributor of Mazda vehicles in the country and has its own warehouse for storing vehicles located in Cabuyao, Laguna.

 Mercedes-Benz

 Mercedes-Benz was established in the 1990s under the Luxury Car Program.
 Prior to that, the brand had been in the country since the 1950s, assembling the Mercedes-Benz Ponton, W110, W114/W115 and the W123 locally.
 Currently, Auto Nation Group, Inc. (formerly known as CATS Motors, Inc.) is the general importer and distributor of Mercedes-Benz vehicles, parts and accessories in the Philippines.
 Its history traces back to 1989 when its founder Felix R. Ang opened CATS as a car accessories, tires sales and servicing business.
 In 1991, Mercedes-Benz appointed CATS Motors as an authorized workshop in the Philippines, and eventually as a dealer in 1993.
 Auto Nation Group is also responsible for selling Chrysler, Dodge, Jeep, and RAM vehicles in the country.